OSI model is a conceptual model means it’s a concept-based model, which describes how applications can communicate over a network.

 Layer 1: Physical Layer

-Physical layer receives the frames from the data link layer and converts them into electrical pulses, which represent binary data (0’s and 1’s) and send over the wired or wireless media.
+Physical layer receives the frames from the data link layer and converts them into electrical pulses, which represent binary data (0’s and 1’s) and send over to the wired or wireless media.

-Physical layer converts binary sequence into signals and transmits over the local media.
+Physical layer converts binary sequences into signals and transmits them over the local media.
 Signals can be electrical signals in the case of copper cables, can be light signals in the case of optical fibers, or can be radio signals in the case of wirelessly.
 So signals are generated by the physical layer depending on the type of media used to connect two devices.
 At the receiver side, the physical layer receives signals converts it into bits, and passes it into the data link layer as a frame.